-- A. All employees of the Fire Department covered by this Agreement shall be entitled to an annual clothing allowance of eight hundred fifty (\$850.00) dollars payable semi-annually as of January 1, 1994.
-Said allowance to be paid June 1 and December 1 of each year. - B. The City shall pay 100% of the costs of repair or replacement of all turnout gear damaged in the line of duty.
+- A. All employees of the Fire Department covered by this Agreement shall be entitled to an annual clothing allowance of one thousand (\$1,000.00) dollars payable semi-annually.
+The 150 increase effective July 1, 1998 is in lieu of fire inspector stipend as specified in the firefighter collective bargaining agreement, Article 9, Paragraph D. Said allowance to be paid June 1 and December 1 of each year. - B. The City shall pay 100% of the costs of repair or replacement of all turnout gear damaged in the line of duty.
 In lieu of replacement, the Chief in his discretion may direct that an item be repaired. - C. Members of the bargaining unit shall be reimbursed while on duty for the damage or loss to rings, watches or eye-wear worn on the job.
 The employee must clearly indicate the loss in the incident report prepared on the day of the loss.
 Failure to prepare an incident report on said date shall permanently waive the employee's right to reimbursement of said loss.
 Such reimbursement shall not exceed \$100.00 per item.
 The City shall require documentation of any claim, loss or damage to personal property.
 In lieu of replacement, the Chief may exercise his discretion to repair the damage.
-Only, items damaged while performing emergency firefighter duties will be reimbursed.
+Only items damaged while performing emergency firefighter duties will be reimbursed.